Peter Navarro convicted of contempt of Congress for defying Jan. 6 committee subpoena

 Prosecutors fired back and argued that the jurors heard testimony about where Navarro wasn't that day: testifying before the committee.

-After the verdict was read on Thursday, Woodward said he would seek a mistrial, saying the jurors went for a walk outside before coming to their decision.
-Mehta invited Woodward to file a brief on the matter.
+After the verdict was read on Thursday, Woodward said he would seek a mistrial, saying the jurors went for a walk outside before coming to their decision and could have seen protesters gathered outside the courthouse.
+Mehta invited Woodward to file a brief on the matter, and was later spotted evaluating the courthouse exit with security staff.

 Navarro is the second Trump ally to be convicted for defying a subpoena from the now-defunct committee.
 Last year, Steve Bannon was found guilty of the same two counts after he did not comply with a subpoena and he was sentenced to four months in prison.
 Bannon's team appealed the conviction and a federal judge suspended the sentence until the matter is fully litigated.